 Ellena said that when he was young, there were a few perfumes he loved so much that he wished he had signed them, like Edmond Roudnitska‘s Diorissimo, later on, he loved Fiji…but with time, this changed.

 Not the appreciation of these perfumes, but the feeling…of love.

-He says: “I know now too much to have this kind of emotion.
-Like here, at Pitti: I walk by, sniff a perfume, and I know how it’s done.
+He said: “I know now too much to have this kind of emotion.
+Like here, at Pitti: I walk by, feel a perfume, and I know how it was made.
 The moment I feel a perfume I start analyzing.
-No emotions.”
+Without emotions involved.”

 A “Rose” where there’s no rose, “Cuir” where there’s no leather, and yet you feel both, intensely, a grand illusion, an ultimate seduction.
 Signed by Master Perfumer, Jean Claude Ellena.